rOY369/Docs/work/IoT/sustainable_software_architecture.md

 **Organisational Purpose**
 - Communicating high-level design to stakeholders, tech-support, quality assurance and even customers.
-	- Even large and complex architecturs
+	- Even large and complex architectures can be conveyed using presentation slides and documented using an A4.
+- Providing system context for developers and future maintainers

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4NDk4NTAwNyw0OTc4MTg4MTBdfQ==
+eyJoaXN0b3J5IjpbOTUyOTI3MDQ3LDQ5NzgxODgxMF19
 -->